Haoming02/All-in-One-Stable-Diffusion-Guide/README.md

 Now you get a high resolution and detailed image!

 ## Updates
-Unless the webui has significant issues, or some new features were added, normally you do not need to update the webui as it can sometimes break more things instead.
+Unless the webui has significant issues or some new features were added, normally you do not need to update the webui as it can sometimes break more things instead.

-However, I recommend you to update Extensions regularly. (`Extensions` -> `Check for updates` -> Restart UI)
+However, I recommend you to update Extensions regularly. (`Extensions` -> `Check for updates` -> `Apply and restart UI`)

 *This once speed up the load time for me by almost 5 times (~40sec -> ~10sec) because the built-in LoRA extension got optimized.*